Updated 1-6-2025

 I was impressed by the brewery’s ample space to unwind and craft beer.
 Locals grouped up at tables with a view of the game.

-I couldn’t decide which beer I wanted, so I created a flight of 3 oz pours.
+I couldn’t decide which beer I wanted, so I created a flight of 3-oz pours.
 Cool Mom Pomegranate Saison was a winner.
 But if I’m honest, I enjoyed all of the beer in the flight.
 The brewery doesn’t serve food, but snacks are available for purchase.
 The vibe was relaxing as alternative music played in the background.

 During my private tour, I learned that the owners always wanted to serve a variety of beers.
 Nearly a dozen taps line the wall behind the bar of flagship beers and collaborations with other breweries.
 I enjoyed a flight featuring five beers with varied flavors and ABVs.
 Top Traveler, a New Zealand IPA, was awarded the best beer in the line-up.

 Individual tasters are $3, but a flight of tasters is the way to go.
-Most patrons seemed to agree, as nearly everyone had a board and a flight card at their table.
+Most patrons seemed to agree, as nearly everyone at their table had a board and a flight card.
 A continuous rotation of beer keeps regulars coming back for more.
-Open Tuesday-Sunday, the brewery hosts pop-up shop events, trivia nights, and the like.
-Visit on Wednesday nights to build a mixed four-pack or to enjoy a $5 full pour during Music Bingo.

 Their menu has always featured items made with fresh ingredients and flair.
 You won’t find standard pub grub at Free State.
 The menu options appeal to foodies who appreciate unique flavor combinations and the freshest ingredients.